We are working to foster greater understanding between youth and support English language growth for Syrian high school students.

 Is there a set curriculum students must follow?

-Tutors will be provided with curriculum materials to follow.
+Tutors will be provided with curriculum materials and supplementary test-specific materials to follow.
 However, we emphasize tutors working with their students to meet their individual educational goals.
 Often students have specific goals such as studying for the TOEFL or SAT or improving their spoken English.
 Tutors have the freedom to curate personal lessons plans for their student, but the curriculum is a great resource for when a tutor is stuck on what to work on.

 "My name is Bouthina and I am from Syria, working as an Enlgish teacher in Reyhanli, Turkey in the 'Ataa School.
 Out of school I work as a volunteer to help Syrian women mentally and spriitually.
 We hole medical, psychological, social and education session for women in the community with the goal of helping and empowering them"